next-exp/sw-docs/docs/source/trude.rst

    * - ``min|max_bin``
      - ``float``
-     - Lower/upper limit of the number of ACDs of the waveform to be considered for the spectrum.
+     - Lower/upper limit of the number of :math:`ADCs` of the waveform to be considered for the spectrum.

    * - ``bin_width``
      - ``int``